mickykro/askgunter/README.md

-this is a git test i am doing RN
+this is Ask Gunter apps back bone